SELECT

 () Is similar to GROUPING SETS () and aggregates the whole table as one single group.

-• If the condition does not contain an analytic function, it is preferable to use WHERE or HAVING clauses instead of QUALIFY, because the filter for QUALIFY is evaluated later.
+If the condition does not contain an analytic function, use the WHERE or HAVING clauses, since the filter for QUALIFY is evaluated later.

 • String data is sorted by its binary representation.

-• By using the subimport clause, you can integrate the import of external data sources directly in your query.
+• To integrate the import of external data sources directly in your query, you can use the subimport clause.

 • Local files cannot be imported directly within queries.